goodylili/CRust/README.md

 # Crust
-CRUD RESTful API in Rust using the Rocket framework and the Diesel ORM
+CRUD RESTful API in Rust using the Rocket framework